Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions

 \subsection{Subchallenge 5b: Multimodal Co-learning}

-Multimodal co-learning aims to transfer information learned through one (or more) secondary modalities to target tasks involving the primary modality by sharing intermediate representation spaces between both modalities.
+Multimodal co-learning aims to transfer information learned through secondary modalities to target tasks involving the primary modality by sharing intermediate representation spaces between both modalities.
 These approaches essentially result in a single joint model across all modalities.
-We cover approaches in fusion-based and translation-based co-learning, which differ based on where the secondary modalities are used in the input or output spaces of the model.

-\textbf{Co-learning via representation} aims to learn either a joint or coordinated representation space using both the primary and secondary modality as input to integrate both sources of information.
+\textbf{Co-learning via representation} aims to learn either a joint or coordinated representation space using both modalities as input.
 Typically, this involves adding secondary modalities during the training process, designing a suitable representation space, and investigating how the multimodal model transfers to the primary modality during testing.
-DeViSE is a deep visual-semantic embedding model that learns a coordinated similarity space between image and text embeddings to improve image classification~\cite{frome2013devise}.~\citet{marino2016more} integrates structured knowledge from knowledge graphs into an image classification pipeline by designing a graph-based joint representation space.~\citet{jia2021scaling} improve image classifiers with large-scale contrastive representation learning between images and noisy captions.~\citet{radford2021learning} directly learn about images from raw text using a contrastive pre-training task of predicting which caption goes with which image.
-When scaled up significantly, their model exhibits transferable properties to many computer vision tasks while displaying zero-shot visual classification capabilities.
-Finally,~\citet{zadeh2020foundations} showed that implicit co-learning is possible - by training a multimodal sentiment classifier on video, audio, and text data, the resulting model transfers to text-only sentiment classification by zeroing out video and audio and is superior to text-only training.
+For example, DeViSE learns a coordinated similarity space between image and text to improve image classification~\cite{frome2013devise}.~\citet{marino2016more} use knowledge graphs for image classification via a graph-based joint representation space.~\citet{jia2021scaling} improve image classifiers with contrastive representation learning between images and noisy captions.
+Finally,~\citet{zadeh2020foundations} showed that implicit co-learning is also possible without explicit co-learning objectives.

-\textbf{Co-learning via generation} instead translates unimodal data into another modality or latent space, thereby learning enriched representations through `hallucination'.
-This approach explicitly forces the representation to not just handle a single modality, but to also recreate another with limited training data.
-Classic examples in this category include Vokenization, which maps contextualized text embeddings into images~\citep{tan2020vokenization}, projecting image embeddings into semantic word embedding spaces~\citep{socher2013zero}, and translating language into hallucinated video and audio modalities~\citep{pham2019found}.
+\textbf{Co-learning via generation} instead learns a translation model from the primary to secondary modality, resulting in enriched representations of the primary modality that can predict both the label and `hallucinate' secondary modalities containing shared information.
+Classic examples in this category includes language modeling by mapping contextualized text embeddings into images~\citep{tan2020vokenization}, image classification by projecting image embeddings into word embeddings~\citep{socher2013zero}, and language sentiment analysis by translating language into video and audio~\citep{pham2019found}.